rbontekoe/BAWJ/docs/src/chapter3.md

 ### API Invoicing

 The API contains the methods (functions) of the module.
-The methods use only elements from the core or the domain.
-An overview of what I think we need:
+The methods use only elements from the core or domain.
+An overview of we need:

 - create(order::Order)::UnpaidInvoice
 - create(::UnpaidInvoice)::PaidInvoice
 - create(::Invoice)::JournalStatement

-We define and create the `Order, with the Training, Company, Contact and Student` objects in the test code to simplify the course.
+We define and create the `Order, with the Training, Company, Contact, and Student` objects in the test code to simplify the course.

 [DataFrames.jl](SQLite, tableName),  makes it easy to work with data.